microsoft/pxt-adafruit/docs/reference/radio/receive-number.md

 ### Returns

 * the first  [number](/reference/types/number) that the micro:bit received.
 If it did not receive any numbers, this function will return `0`.

-### Simulator

-This function only works on the micro:bit, not in browsers.

 ### Example: Simple number receiver